COVID-19: Information and support for the arts sector

 Extended or suspended deadlines and activities

-Due to COVID-19, we have suspended several deadlines and cut-off dates, as well as some grant components.
-Our guidelines and forms will not reflect these changes, so stay up to date by visiting our Deadlines and Notification of Results web pages for grant information, our Prizes web page for prize-related information, and the Public Lending Right page for information on the registration deadline for new titles.
+Due to COVID-19, there have been changes to several deadlines.
+Please stay up to date by visiting our Deadlines and Notification of Results web pages for grant information, our Prizes web page for prize-related information, and the Public Lending Right page for information on the registration deadline for new titles.

 Peer assessment committees